 There are drivers who actually use two phones instead of one for driving the two services.
-Instead of having two personal phone numbers you could buy a 2nd phone or rent an iphone from Uber and then use your personal phone for Lyft.
+Instead of having two personal phone numbers you could buy a 2nd phone or rent an iphone from Uber and then use your personal phone to drive with Lyft.
 Clearly this would mean additional costs but it can also reduce the amount of app switching.

 There are also applications you can buy for both the iphone and the android phone which help you switch between apps very quickly.
 The one I used is called Driver Switch.
 There is also Quick Switch for Uber & Lyft at $4.99 But there are others like Driver Bar which work on Android phones but requires that the phone be rooted, which could be a problem for many drivers.
 The latest app that I have seen developed for driver switching and also ride filtering but is currently in Beta test is called Mystro and it too is only available for Android thus far.